-To stabilize the proliferation and books of gold loan NBFCs, RBI intervened and released certain guidelines:
+In order to stabilize the proliferation and books of gold loan NBFCs, RBI intervened and released certain guidelines:

 - Removal of Priority Sector Lending (PSL) status.
 This immediately resulted in substantially higher borrowing cost. - Restricted credit exposure to single gold NBFC to 7.5% from 10% resulting in lower bank funding. - Prohibition of grant of loans against bullion and gold coins.